 Members can access Historic Vehicle Registration for their Ferraris, subject to state eligibility criteria.

-FCA is affiliated with CAMS and various state motoring bodies and also runs some events under a AASA permit.
+FCA is affiliated with Motorsport Australia and various state motoring bodies and also runs some events under a AASA permit.

 FCA is governed by the National Committee which comprises of representatives from each state and territory.